 This problem is almost always diagnosed soon after birth during a physical exam.
 Imaging tests may be done to look for other congenital defects.

 Infants with hypospadias should not be circumcised.
-The foreskin should be kept for use in later surgical repair.
+The foreskin should be kept intact for use in later surgical repair.

 In most cases, surgery is done before the child starts school.
 Today, most urologists recommend repair before the child is 18 months old.
 Surgery can be done as young as 4 months old.
 During the surgery, the penis is straightened and the opening is corrected using tissue grafts from the foreskin.
 The repair may require several surgeries.